How to dispose of batteries

 Lead-acid (car, marine, motorcycle, UPS)

-Every U.S. state requires retailers that sell lead-acid batteries to accept old ones for recycling — that's federal EPA policy (40 CFR 266 Subpart G), enforced state-by-state.
+Every U.S. state requires retailers that sell lead-acid batteries to accept old ones for recycling.
+That is federal EPA policy (40 CFR 266 Subpart G), enforced state-by-state.
 Most auto-parts stores (AutoZone, O'Reilly, Advance Auto, NAPA) will also pay you a small core-charge refund.
 Never put a lead-acid battery in trash or curbside recycling.

 Step-by-step: prep + drop off